People's Guide to the 2024-2025 U.S. Supreme Court Term

 Amicus briefs in support of the respondents: November 4, 2024

-This case is about whether Tennessee Senate Bill 1, which bans medical treatments meant to help minors transition to a gender that is different from their biological sex, is unconstitutional by violating the 14th Amendment’s equal protection clause.
+This case is about whether Tennessee Senate Bill 1, which bans medical treatments meant to help transgender youth transition to a gender that is different from their biological sex, is unconstitutional by violating the 14th Amendment’s equal protection clause.

-In 2023, Tennessee enacted a law barring gender-affirming care (including puberty blockers, hormone therapy, and gender-affirming surgeries) for transgender patients under 18, with limited exceptions.
-The law also allows people to sue healthcare providers who violate these rules, with potential consequences, including losing their medical licenses.
+In 2023, Tennessee enacted a law banning gender-affirming care (including puberty blockers and hormone therapy) for transgender patients under 18, with limited exceptions.
+It would also require the discontinuation of treatment that patients are currently undergoing.
+The law also threatens physicians and healthcare professionals who may be sued if they violate these rules, with critical consequences, including losing their medical licenses.

-Along with their parents and a doctor who treats transgender patients, two 16-year-olds and a 13-year-old filed a lawsuit against Tennessee officials in federal court, seeking to stop the state from enforcing the ban on puberty blockers, hormone therapy, and gender-transition surgeries.
+Along with their parents and a doctor who treats transgender patients, two teenagers filed a lawsuit against Tennessee officials in federal court, seeking to stop the state from enforcing the ban.

 Who is on each side?